thekhan314/thekhan314.github.io/_posts/2019-10-31-doc_review_law.markdown

 ---
 layout: post
 title:      "Doc.
-ReviewLaw (or: How I learned to stop worrying and love the Data)"
+Review Law (or: How I learned to stop worrying and love the Data)"
 date:       2019-10-31 13:05:07 -0400
 permalink:  doc_review_law
 ---